cvlab-kaist/MoDiTalker/README.md

 The checkpoints of AToM will be saved in `./runs`

 ### 3.2.
 MToV
-The checkpoints of MToV will be saved in `./runs`
+The checkpoints of AToM will be saved in `./runs`

 ### Autoencoder